identity-com/on-chain-identity-gateway/solana/program_v2/packages/client/core/README.md

 };
 ```

-authkeys - Keys with permissions on the network, it's type AuthKeyStructure is defined below.

 ```ts
 export type AuthKeyStructure = {
   flags: number;
   key: PublicKey;
 };
 ```

-supportedTokens - A set of all supported tokens on the network, it's type supportedToken is defined below.

 ```ts
 export type SupportedToken = {